rubieland/rubieland/README.md

    ACCESS_TOKEN_EXPIRATION # expiration of the access token REFRESH_TOKEN_EXPIRATION # expiration of the refresh token COOKIE_MAX_AGE # time in milliseconds before expiration of the cookie. e.g.: "3600000" = 1 hour (3.600.000 milliseconds)
+   EMAIL_USER # your gmail address => needed for nodemailer, to receive messages coming from the contact form EMAIL_APP_PASSWORD # app password that you can create for the app using this link: https://myaccount.google.com/apppasswords.
+It is also needed for nodemailer authentication
    ```

 <br>